Country _ Name

 Obligations and requirements to provide crowdfunding, crowdinvesting and crowdlending platforms described above

-• Donation-based crowdfunding: In China, donation-based crowdfunding is usually charity crowdfunding, including that: (i) the donation-based crowdfunding platform is a charitable organisation itself; or (ii) the donation-based crowdfunding platform is not a charitable organisation itself, but it cooperates with qualified charitable organisation and release fundraising information as an information platform.
-According to the Charity Law, the charitable organisation is required to only release the information in relation to public solicitation for charity on the unified/designated charitable information platform of the civil affairs department of the State Council and its own website.
-Therefore, FinTechs operating the donation-based crowdfunding shall apply and try to be selected as the Charity Organisation Internet Fundraising Information Platform.
+Donation-based crowdfunding: In China, donation-based crowdfunding is usually charity crowdfunding, including that: (i) the donation-based crowdfunding platform is a charitable organization itself; or (ii) the donation-based crowdfunding platform is not a charitable organization itself, but it cooperates with qualified charitable organization after signing cooperation agreement and release fundraising information as an information platform.
+According to the Charity Law of China, the charitable organization is required to only release the information in relation to public solicitation for charity on the unified/designated charitable information platform of the civil affairs department of the State Council and its own website.
+Therefore, FinTechs operating the donation-based crowdfunding shall apply and try to be selected as the Charity Organization Internet Fundraising Information Platform.
+In addition, unauthorized donation-based crowdfunding activities organized by FinTechs will result in warnings or administrative penalties from the authorities.

-• Reward-based crowdfunding: Reward-based crowdfunding is seen as a form of pre-order or customization in China.
+Reward-based crowdfunding: Reward-based crowdfunding is seen as a form of pre-order or customization in China.
 This type of crowdfunding is very similar to online shopping: consumers pay a price to a merchant or producer and then get tangible or intangible product.
 For such crowdfunding, there is also no clear regulatory approach and no license requirement.
-The most well-known reward-based crowdfunding platforms in China are under some online shopping platforms – i.e. JD, Taobao and Suning.
+The most well-known reward-based crowdfunding platforms in China are under some online shopping platforms or cultural communities – i.e. JD, Tmall Suning and BiliBili.

-• Equity-based crowdfunding: As the complement to multi-level capital markets, the equity-based crowdfunding was popular in 2014 and 2015.
-However, along with the risks of illegal fund-raising, 15 government departments jointly issued the Implementation Plan for the Special Rectification of Equity-based crowdfunding Risks in 2016, prohibiting a series of illegal activities, such as the illegally issuance of securities in the platform without proper approval by CSRC.
+Equity-based crowdfunding/crowdinvesting: As the complement to multi-level capital markets, the equity-based crowdfunding was popular in 2014 and 2015.
+However, along with the risks of illegal fund-raising, 15 authorities jointly issued the Implementation Plan for the Special Rectification of Equity-based crowdfunding Risks in 2016, prohibiting a series of illegal activities, such as the illegally issuance of securities in the platform without proper approval by CSRC.
 The said document resulted in the rapid reduction of equity-based crowdfunding companies.
-In May 2021, the State Council further emphasised that the names/business scopes of the enterprises shall not contain words or contents such as “equity-based crowdfunding” unless otherwise approved by the authorities.
+In May 2021, the State Council further emphasized that the names/business scopes of the enterprises shall not contain words or contents such as 'equity-based crowdfunding' unless otherwise approved by the authorities.
 It shows the regulatory attitude, that the authorities are still cautious about the risks of equity-based crowdfunding.
 As of today, CSRC has never officially approved the establishment of an equity-based crowded funding platform.
+In practice, the equity-based crowdfunding is not active currently.

-• Lending-based crowdfunding: It is generally considered that crowdlending can be regarded as loan service.
+Lending-based crowdfunding/crowdlending: It is generally considered that crowdlending can be regarded as loan service.
 Please refer to our reply to section g. for details.

 Economic conditions